rejkpp/ramiro.me/layouts/partials/podcast/description/main.md

 guests share their story. we dive into the life lessons learned from those experiences.
 i share my personal stories, the challenges and growth that came with it.

-for more content and training on personal story go to [ramiro.me/show](http://ramiro.me/show).
+for more content and training on personal story go to <a href="http://ramiro.me/show">ramiro.me/show</a>.